AlanBarber/CodeKatas/README.md

 Future Ideas
 ------------

-Currently this project only uses the built in mstest framework.
-It might be nice to add nunit and mspec versions of test projectgs for each kata.
+Currently this project only uses the built-in mstest framework.
+It might be nice to add nunit and mspec versions of test projects for each kata.

 License
 -------